Florida Student Association: State University System

 The universities represented in the Florida Student Association are those that are in the State University System of the State of Florida.
 The System is completely separate from the Florida Department of Education and State Board of Education, who control K-20, college, workforce and technical, blind, and VPK education.
 Since the inception of the U.S. News & World Report rankings of state University Systems, the publication has named Florida the No. 1 State University System in the United States.
-In 2025, Governor Ron DeSantis recommended the Focus on Fiscal Responsibility 2025-2026 Budget, which allocated $3.9 billion to the State University System.
+In 2025, Governor Ron DeSantis recommended the Focus on Fiscal Responsibility 2025–2026 Budget, which allocated $3.9 billion to the State University System.

 Florida Board of Governors

-The FSA Chair and President serves as a member of the Florida Board of Governors without compensation but may be reimbursed for travel and per diem expenses to the extent provided by law.
+The FSA chair and president serves as a member of the Florida Board of Governors without compensation but may be reimbursed for travel and per diem expenses to the extent provided by law.

-The Florida of Governors is a governing board that serves as the governing body for the State University System of Florida, which includes all public universities in the state of Florida.
-The Board of Governors has seventeen members, fourteen of whom are appointed by the Florida Governor and confirmed by the Florida Senate for a term of seven years.
-The remaining members include the Chair of the Advisory Council of Faculty Senates, the Commissioner of the Florida Department of Education, and the Chair of the Florida Student Association.
+The Florida Board of Governors is a governing board that serves as the governing body for the State University System of Florida, which includes all public universities in the state of Florida.
+The board of governors has seventeen members, fourteen of whom are appointed by the Florida governor and confirmed by the Florida Senate for a term of seven years.
+The remaining members include the chair of the Advisory Council of Faculty Senates, the commissioner of the Florida Department of Education, and the chair of the Florida Student Association.

 After its predecessor, the Florida Board of Regents, was abolished by an act of the Florida Legislature that was signed into law by Governor Jeb Bush in July 2001, United States senator Bob Graham, who objected to the abolition of the statewide higher education body (Board of Regents), responded by leading a ballot initiative to restore it.
-The Board of Governors was established in 2003 after the successful passage of the constitutional amendment heralded by Graham in 2002.
-The Board of Governors, as part of the Florida Constitution, cannot be abolished without another constitutional amendment.
+The board of governors was established in 2003 after the successful passage of the constitutional amendment heralded by Graham in 2002.
+The board of governors, as part of the Florida Constitution, cannot be abolished without another constitutional amendment.

-The current Student Body President that was elected as FSA Chair to represent student interests on the Board of Governors is John Brinkman from the University of Florida.